mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Ability for the registered User to buy climbing products.
 * Ability for the registered User to save items in the wishlist.
 * Ability for the registered User to delete items from the wishlist.
-* Ability for the registered User to delete the wishlist.
 * Ability for the registered User to view the order history.
 * Ability for the registered User to login / logout from the website.
 * Ability for any User to search products.